EPRV-RCN/RVData/README.md

 **First, setup your working environment:**

-1) Create a fork of the repository into your github account by clicking the *Fork* icon on the right top corner of the page.
+1) Create a fork of the repository into your github account by clicking the *Fork* icon on the right top corner of the main github EPRV-RCN/RVdata repo page.

 2) Clone your fork to your local computer:
 ```git clone git@github.com:YourGithubID/RVdata.git```